DavidKhanTech/Pixi/README.md

 https://ibb.co/C74PmY5

 # Post-MVP
-Create a fully-functional screen that allows users to post photography jobs.
+Create a full functional app that allows users to post photography jobs.
-Create a user gallery page that shows previous user work of featured photographers on the site.
+Create a user gallery page that shows featured previous users work and have featured photographers on the site.
-Build pop-ups based on app design for user errors and confirmations.
+Build pop-ups based on app design for user errors, contact and confirmations.
-Implemented mobile-friendly styling.
+Make the site moble friendly

 # Code Showcase
 Lorem Ipsom